davlgd/wisegate/README.md

 - [Tokio](https://tokio.rs/) for async runtime
 - [Clap](https://clap.rs/) for CLI parsing
 - [Reqwest](https://docs.rs/reqwest/) for HTTP client functionality
-- Inspired by the need for a lightweight, simple, secure proxy
+- Inspired by the wisdom of guardians who know when to let pass and when to stand firm

 ---

-**Made with ❤️ and ⚡ for the Open Source Community**
+**Made with ❤️ and ancient wisdom ⚡ for the Open Source Community**

+*"All we have to decide is what to do with the traffic that is given to us."*